 Q: “Why not?”

-Answer 1: Splunk Certification strictly prohibits using dumps, and their use is grounds for being banned from taking Splunk Certs.
-That’d suck for someone making Splunk their focus to limit their career by never earning any certifications.
+Answer 1: Splunk Certification strictly prohibits using exam dumps, and their use is grounds for being banned from taking Splunk certifications.
+That would suck if Splunk is the main focus of your career.

-Answer 2: The goal of certification is to prove the ability to use the product, not the ability to memorize test questions.
-If you tell an employer that you have the Power User Cert, it comes with a promise that you have the skills.
-Don’t be the person faking it.
+Answer 2: The goal of having Splunk certifications is to prove your ability to use the product, not your ability to memorize test questions.
+If you tell an employer that you have the Power User Cert, it comes with a promise that you have the skills to do the role of a power user.

-Finally, the “secret” method for passing Splunk certs: Find the topics and study those.
+Finally, the “secret” method for passing Splunk certs: Find the topics and study them.
 Sometimes the best secrets are the obvious ones.